Providing clinical confidence in reliable assessment of ovarian reserve and prediction of response to controlled ovarian stimulation

 Mean female age at first birth has increased steadily over the past few decades in many developed countries.
 This postponement leads to couples attempting to have children during a period where female fertility is already in decline.

-AMH is a direct serum marker of functional ovarian reserve and plays an important role in assessing ovarian reserve levels.1,2
+AMH is a direct serum marker of functional ovarian reserve and plays an important role in assessing ovarian reserve levels and therefore the capacity to provide eggs for fertilization.1,2

-AMH is a reliable marker for the assessment of the ovarian reserve in conjunction with other clinical and laboratory findings before starting any fertility therapy.
-AMH adds prognostic information to the counseling and planning process for infertile couples seeking fertility treatment.
+AMH is a reliable marker for prediction of response to controlled ovarian stimulation and can therefore add prognostic information to the counseling and planning process for infertile couples seeking treatment.3